iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 By following the job-subject scoping rule, many connectors can write data to a single iModel without conflicts or confusion.

 Job-subject scoping also prevents problems with locks and codes.
-The codes used by a Connector are scoped by the job subject, and there should be no risk of conflicts.
-The only reasons why reserving codes might fail are:
+The codes used by a Connector are scoped by the job subject, and there should be no risk of conflicts and hence codes are not reserved.

-- On the initial conversion, the job subject itself did not use a unique name.
-This is a bug in the Connector.
-- The Connector created elements with codes in models or scopes that it does not own.
-This is a bug in the Connector.
-- Temporary communications or server-side problems.
-In this case, the job can be retried later.

 ### More information